-- Heat a grill, barbecue or griddle pan and cook the lamb souvlaki for about 10-15 minutes, until cooked to your liking.
+- Heat a grill, barbecue or griddle pan and cook the lamb kebab for about 10-15 minutes, until cooked to your liking.

-- While your lamb souvlaki is cooking, prepare the pita breads.
+- In the meantime prepare the pita breads.
 Preheat the oven to 250C.
 Use a cooking brush to lightly oil the pita breads on both sides and season with salt and oregano.
 Place a large oven tray at the bottom of the oven and place the pita breads on top of the tray.
 Bake for 2-3 minutes.
 (Alternatively barbecue the pita breads, until nicely coloured on both sides).

 - Enjoy this delicious Greek lamb souvlaki recipe with pita bread and tzatziki sauce with a nice refreshing Greek feta salad.

 - Sodium: 497.2mg